Made to Order: Discovering monotonic temporal changes via self-supervised video ordering: Method

 {\bf Avoiding trivial solutions. } There are two factors that we need to account for: camera motion and video compression artifacts.
 Camera motion can be smooth or uniform over a short time gap, which can result in an uninteresting cue.
 To address this, we apply a small random cropping on each frame in settings where the time gap between frames is small ({\em i.e.} $<1$s).
 This slight jittering helps to prevent the model from learning trivial solutions.
 We note that this does not degrade the performance even if camera motion is absent.
 Another factor that can give rise to trivial solutions is inter-frame video compression artifacts.
 To address this, we follow conventional wisdom~\cite{iashin2022sparse, wei2018learning} and use H.264 formatting for all videos, thus minimizing compression artifacts and preventing trivial solutions.

 {\bf From localization to segmentation.} While the attribution map is useful, some applications may benefit from going beyond just localization.
-Here, we propose two solutions.
-We can directly obtain segmentation at patch-level granularity by thresholding the attribution map, together with minimal post-processing namely averaging across frames and removing small contours.
-We note that this method is crude as it does not distinguish pixels within a patch.
-Alternatively, we can use the highest activation points ({\em i.e.} centre pixels of patches) as prompt for the Segment Anything model (SAM)~\cite{kirillov2023segany}, to obtain pixel-level segmentation masks.
-We use the pretrained SAM model without fine-tuning.
+Here, we propose {three} solutions. (i) We can directly obtain segmentation at patch-level granularity by thresholding the attribution map, together with minimal post-processing namely averaging across frames and removing small contours. { (ii) We replace the linear projection layer on image patches with a pretrained DINOv2 to enhance the feature quality. } (iii) Alternatively, we can use the highest activation points ({\em i.e.} centre pixels of patches) as prompt for the pretrined Segment Anything model (SAM)~\cite{kirillov2023segany}, to obtain pixel-level segmentation masks.